WildStar

-WildStar was a fantasy/science fiction massively multiplayer online role-playing game that was developed by Carbine Studios, published by NCSoft.
-It was unveiled on August 17, 2011 during Gamescom.
-WildStar took place on the fictional planet Nexus, where a mysterious and powerful race known as the Eldan have disappeared, leaving behind a wealth of technology and secrets for players to explore.
+WildStar was a massively multiplayer online role-playing game that was developed by Carbine Studios, published by NCSoft.
+It was unveiled on August 17, 2011, during Gamescom.
+WildStar was set in a fantasy/science fiction world on the fictional planet Nexus, where a mysterious and powerful race known as the Eldan have disappeared, leaving behind a wealth of technology and secrets for players to explore.

-The game was released on June 3, 2014 with a subscription and later changed to free-to-play on September 29, 2015.
+The game was released on June 3, 2014, with a subscription and later changed to free-to-play on September 29, 2015.
 While it was no longer required to pay for a subscription, those who did were "signature" members, getting a few bonuses such as increased experience/currency gain.

-On September 6, 2018, NCSoft announced the immediate closure of Carbine Studios and that WildStar 'would begin the process of winding down'.
-An exact shut-down date was not given but later stated to be November 28, 2018.
+On September 6, 2018, NCSoft announced the immediate closure of Carbine Studios and that they "will begin the process of winding WildStar down".
+A shut-down date was later set for November 28, 2018.

 Plot

 Setting

 The Eldan, a highly advanced alien race, sought to create a perfect being called the Genesis Prime through the Nexus Project.
 This being, whom the Eldan named Drusera, seemed kind and benevolent, and was capable of shaping reality as she saw fit; shortly thereafter, the Eldan realized that their creation was less than perfect: Drusera contained an alternate, malicious personality which they called the Entity.
 They attempted to destroy the Entity using a device called the primal disintegrator.
 However, they were unsuccessful, and in retaliation the Entity annihilated all Eldan on the planet Nexus.
 Distraught over her failure to save the Eldan, Drusera then imprisoned herself (and by extension, the Entity).

 Before their sudden extinction, the Eldan had sown the seeds for an intergalactic empire; they had contacted humans inhabiting a planet called Cassus, and assisted them in forming a mighty civilization which would span galaxies and ultimately be under Eldan control.
 After their patrons' disappearance, the majority of the Cassian humans continued as they had done before, forming a religion around the vanished Eldan.
 A splinter faction, who would become known as the Exiles, rebelled against the nascent Dominion and fled into the stars; over the years they accumulated other races who had grievances with the Cassian Dominion.

 Shortly before the beginning of the game, an Exile explorer rediscovers Nexus.
 Both factions attempt to lay claim to the world: the Exiles want a planet to settle and call home, while the Dominion see the world as sacred and consider it a holy obligation to take it for themselves.
 Unfortunately for both sides, Nexus still contains Drusera, the Entity, and many holdovers from the Nexus project, both mechanical and living; the factions wrestling for control of the Eldan world need to fight not only each other, but the world itself.